00fox/Ds2vJoy/README.md

 You still can use the program without installing it

 You can found usual functions,
-Tabs, close tabs, favorites, home page, back, next, refresh, adress bar, go, autorefresh, zoom minus, zoom plus
+Tabs, exit web module, favorites, home page, back, next, refresh, adress bar, go, autorefresh, zoom minus, zoom plus
 - most of them can be automatized in mappings
 - autorefresh time can be set in settings

 There are some right click actions:
 - on a tab, you'll close this tab
-- on close tab (right button), you quit web module
+- on exit web module button, you'll close actual tab
 - on menu favorites, you will set favorite to actual web page instead of navigating to this favorite
 - on zoom minus, you reset zoom to its default value
 - on zoom plus, you set actual zoom as default (saved for next time you use the program)